Clustered Federated Learning based on Nonconvex Pairwise Fusion: Related work

-In this work, we apply the pairwise fusion penalty to supervised clustering in the FL setting and developed a distributed optimization algorithm.
-Unlike {Network Lasso}, we consider a standard FL setting with a hub-and-spoke topology, where the hub represents a coordinating server and the spokes connect to devices.
-The server only needs to send one parameter to each participating device at each communication round, significantly reducing communication costs.
-Moreover, to attain a reliable cluster structure, we resort to nonconvex penalties, which are asymptotically unbiased and are more aggressive than convex penalties, e.g. $L_1$ penalty, in enforcing a sparser solution.
-The convergence analysis of {FPFC} for general nonconvex losses has been rigorously established under standard assumptions (Assumptions \ref{as:smooth1}-\ref{as:pi}).
+In this work, we apply the pairwise fusion penalty to supervised clustering in the FL setting and develop a distributed optimization algorithm.
+In contrast to Network Lasso, our focus is on a standard FL setting with a hub-and-spoke topology, where the hub represents a coordinating server and the spokes connect to devices.
+The server only sends one parameter to each participating device at each communication round, significantly reducing communication costs.
+Moreover, to attain a reliable cluster structure, we resort to nonconvex penalties, which are asymptotically unbiased and are more aggressive than convex penalties, e.g. $\ell_{1}$ norm penalty, in enforcing a sparser solution.
+The convergence analysis of FPFC for general nonconvex losses has been rigorously established under standard assumptions (Assumptions \ref{as:smooth1}-\ref{as:pi}).

 \textbf{Notations.} $[m]$ is the set of integers $\{1,\ldots,m\}$, and $\|\cdot\|$ represents the $\ell_2$ norm of vectors.